 Ali Abdullah Saleh had been president of unified Yemen since 1990.

-In 1990, North and South Yemen united to form the modern Republic of Yemen.
+In 1990, the two Yemeni states, North and South Yemen, united to form the modern Republic of Yemen, with Ali Abdullah Saleh serving as the first president.

-Under the 1991 constitution, Yemen is a republic with a bicameral legislature, an elected president, an elected Assembly of Representatives, and an appointed Shura Council.
+Under the 1991 constitution, Yemen is a republic with a bicameral legislature, sharing power among an elected president, an elected Assembly of Representatives, and an appointed Shura Council.

-Following food riots in major towns in 1992, a new coalition government was formed in 1993.
+Following food riots in major towns in 1992, a new coalition government was formed.

-In August 1993, Vice President al-Beidh withdrew to Aden due to northern violence and economic marginalization.
+In August 1993, Vice President al-Beidh withdrew to Aden, citing violence against his party and economic marginalization of the south.

-In 1993, the historic town of Zabid, Yemen's capital from the 13th to the 15th century, was inscribed as a World Heritage Site.
+In 1993, the historic town of Zabid, which was Yemen's capital from the 13th to the 15th century, was inscribed as a World Heritage Site.

-In February 1994, an accord between northern and southern leaders was signed in Amman, Jordan, but it couldn't stop the civil war.
+On 20 February 1994, an accord between northern and southern leaders was signed in Amman, Jordan, but it could not stop the civil war.

-After 1994, due to destroyed infrastructure resulting from the 1994 civil war, the government drew back from its support of local radio stations.
+Radio broadcasting faced setbacks after 1994, due to destroyed infrastructure resulting from the 1994 civil war.

-Since the end of the 1994 civil war, there had been tangible progress made on the diplomatic front in restoring normal relations with Yemen's neighbors.
+Since the end of the 1994 civil war, tangible progress has been made on the diplomatic front in restoring normal relations with Yemen's neighbors.

 According to the World Bank, between 1995 and 2000, the number of doctors rose by an average of more than 7 percent.